 A PFD should be snug and fit like a glove, yet allow you to move freely and not chafe while paddling and playing.
 To get the best feel and fit, wear your paddling clothes while paddling when trying on a PFD.

 Women should consider women-specific PFDs versus unisex styles.
-Women's PFDs may offer a better fit thanks to princess seams, contoured cups for larger bust lines and styles made for longer torsos.
+Women's PFDs typically offer a better fit thanks to princess seams, contoured cups for larger bust lines and styles made for longer torsos.